 A sub-LAP is a geographically defined area.
-As of January 1, 2017, PG&E's service territory is split into 15 sub-LAPs, such as PG&E East Bay or PG&E San Francisco.
 As with PDR today, all locations within the XSP resource must be located within a single sub-LAP.
 Therefore, a resource cannot contain locations from both the East Bay and San Francisco.
-The need for a locational requirement stems from the fact that oversupply concerns may be localized on the transmission and distribution grid.
+The need for a locational requirement stems from the fact that over-supply concerns may be localized on the transmission and distribution grid.
 The decision to use the sub-LAP as the area of localization stems from the following: